User37som/libbitcoin/bx-fetch-balance.md

 }
 ```

 > These numeric values will change over time as more people send money to Satoshi, and/or the money at this address is spent.
+This first transaction is unique in that it contains [50 bitcoin that can never be confirmed](https://en.bitcoin.it/wiki/Genesis_block).

 ### Example 2
 --format json